 The treatment of glaucoma comprises one of the largest segments in the ophthalmic market.
 According to a Market Scope study, there are approximately 70 million glaucoma patients worldwide, 7 million of whom are located in the United States.
 The rate of diagnosis and treatment of glaucoma and ocular hypertension is increasing, particularly in emerging economies where healthcare infrastructure and access to diagnostic and treatment technologies are improving.

 According to GlobalData, improving patient compliance with glaucoma medication therapy represents the most significant unmet medical need within the glaucoma care field.
 Market Scope expects the global glaucoma pharmaceutical market to climb from roughly $3.8 billion in revenues in 2014 to nearly $6.4 billion in 2019, at a compounded annual rate of 11%.

 Known poor compliance and adherence with eye drops is a major clinical challenge with no meaningful solutions.
 Poor compliance occurs in an estimated 25 to 70% of patients, especially when those drugs need to be administered more than once daily.

-A safe, tolerable and simple insert delivering a drug for up to 12 months, thus offering 100% compliance, would address this widely recognized unmet need.
+A safe, tolerable and simple insert delivering a drug for up to 12 months, that will offer in practice 100% compliance, would address this widely recognized unmet need.

-The current technology is targeted to compete in the $4-5 billion glaucoma market worldwide.
+The Eye-D technology is targeted to compete in the multi billion glaucoma market worldwide.